MariusGithub13/devalandautomationagency/GBP_IMPLEMENTATION_CHECKLIST.md

 **Steps:**

-1. Get your Google review link:
+1. ✅ Your Google review link is ready: **https://g.page/r/CfSNoCv66NgaEBM/review**
-   - Go to Google Business Profile dashboard
+   - Already added to your website footer
-   - Click "Ask for reviews"
+   - Already in all email templates below
-   - Copy the short review link (e.g., `g.page/devaland/review`)
+   - No need to get from dashboard - just use it!
 2. Identify 3 clients with best results
-3. Send personalized emails using templates below
+3. Send personalized emails using templates below (review link already included)

 **CLIENT SELECTION CRITERIA:**